Welcome to Icy Strait Point

 The first step is to fly into Juneau; Alaska Airlines and Delta Airlines provide jet service to and from Juneau, our Capital City.

-The flight to Hoonah is approximately 20-minute flight from Juneau and there are two regional carriers with scheduled service daily.
-Both have several flights a day and use small planes, the largest being a 9-passenger Caravan.
-The fare should be between $70 and $80, depending on when you book.
+The flight to Hoonah is approximately 20 minutes from Juneau and there is one regional carrier with scheduled service daily.
+There are several flights a day and they use small planes, the largest being a 9-passenger Caravan.
+The fare should be between $85 and $95, depending on when you book.